jonallengriffin/pulsebuildmonitor/README.txt

   mobile - if True, only pass messages relting to mobile builds to
     buildCallback and testCallback.
 If False, exclude all mobile messages.

+  includeTalos - if True, pass messages relating to both talos and
+    unittests to testCallback.
+If False (the default), exclude all talos messages.

   buildtype - either 'opt' or 'debug'.
 If specified, used to filter
     messages passed to buildCallback and testCallback.